youyifong/tsp/README.md

 Optional input:
-- --saveimgwithmasks If present, _masks.png is the original image with masks overlaid; otherwise, it is a grayscale image with masks outlines
+- --saveimgwithmasks Without this option, _masks.png is a grayscale image with masks outlines.
+With this option, the intensities are also present in this file

 - --saveflow If present, .npy file containing flow, diam and masks will be saved.